-1. With your utility knife, carve away any stray pieces of paper or gypsum that might be protruding beyond the surface of the wall.
+- Using a utility knife, carve away any stray pieces of surface paper or gypsum that might be protruding out from the surface of the wall.
 You need the borders of the damaged area to be flat or recessed inward before you repair the hole.

-2. Cut off two sections of the mesh joint tape, so that each length of tape extends at least 2 inches beyond each side of the hole.
+- Cut off two sections of mesh joint tape, so that each length of tape will extend at least 2 inches beyond each side of the hole.

-3. Apply the mesh joint tape in a cross-shaped pattern, one piece over the other.
+- Apply the mesh joint tape over the hole in a cross-shaped pattern, one piece over the other.
 Press the tape down so that it fully adheres to the wall surface.

-4. Using a putty knife, carefully cover the whole area with joint compound, lightly pressing some joint compound through the mesh.
+- Using a drywall knife, carefully cover the whole area with joint compound, lightly pressing to force the compound through the mesh of the tape.